burger

 Prerequisites

-• Have dissociated the synonym domain from the main domain if there was a previous association.
+• Have dissociated the synonym domain name from the main domain name if there was a previous association.

-• Have set the domain name to be detached as a secondary domain (instead of a primary domain) — this reversal can be done by following this other guide in the section named "a" starting from point 3.
+• Have defined the domain name to be detached as a secondary domain (instead of a main domain) — this reversal can be done by following this other guide in the chapter named "a" from point 3 onwards.

-To detach a domain name from your Service Mail:
+To detach a domain name from your Mail Service:

 2. Click directly on the name assigned to the product in question.